TensorSpeech/TensorFlowTTS/examples/fastspeech/README.md

 * **DO NOT** apply any activation function on intermediate layer (TFFastSpeechIntermediate).
 * There is no different between num_hidden_layers = 6 and num_hidden_layers = 4.
 * I use mish rather than relu.
-* For extract durations, i use my tacotron2.v1 at 75k steps with window masking.
-Let say it's not a strong tacotron-2 model.
-If you want to improve the quality of fastspeech model, you may consider to use other teacher models from [ESP-NET](https://github.com/espnet/espnet) or [Mozilla-TTS](https://github.com/mozilla/TTS).
+* For extract durations, i use my tacotron2.v1 at 40k steps with window masking (front=4, back=4).
+Let say, at that steps it's not a strong tacotron-2 model.
+If you want to improve the quality of fastspeech model, you may consider use my latest checkpoint tacotron2.

 ## Pretrained Models and Audio samples